-Summer associates in our New York, Los Angeles and Washington, DC offices are exposed to a variety of work throughout the summer.
-Consistent with practice-area interests, they may work on corporate deals, project finance transactions, commercial, insurance or products liability litigations, employment law and intellectual property matters.
+Summer associates in our New York and Washington, DC offices are exposed to a variety of work throughout the summer.
+Consistent with practice-area interests, they may work on corporate deals, project finance transactions, litigations, employment law and intellectual property matters.
 Through hands-on work and by "shadowing" Chadbourne attorneys, summer associates experience all aspects of legal work.
-The objective of our training, mentoring and professional development programs is to give these associates solid skills in negotiating, drafting, researching, performing legal analysis, strategizing and developing business.
-Whenever possible, they are invited to work directly with our clients, attend court proceedings and participate in conference calls.
+The objective of our training, mentoring and professional development programs is to give our summer associates solid skills in negotiating, drafting, researching, performing legal analysis, strategizing and developing business.
+Throughout the summer, they are invited to work directly with our clients, attend court proceedings and participate in conference calls.

 Levels of Mentoring

 Our mentoring process provides students with a partner mentor as well as an associate mentor.
 This not only gives them the opportunity to form a relationship with a partner, but also provides experience with different clients and industries.
-The associate mentor helps with day to day office life.
+The associate mentor guides the summers through day-to-day life at the office.

 In addition to designated partner and associate mentors, there are also work assignment mentors from each of the major practice areas.
-These senior associates provide guidance and feedback on work.
+These senior associates provide guidance on their areas of expertise and feedback on work.

 Feedback is an important and on-going component of the summer experience.
 Associates receive informal feedback throughout the summer, with formal at the midpoint of the summer and upon departure.